 Certificate of Eligibility for Specialist Registration (CESR) through the Combined Programme (CP) for doctors who have been appointed to a GMC-approved deanery specialist/specialty training programme above ST1 level and who have not completed all of their training in posts approved by GMC for the specialty to which they have been appointed.

 CESR for doctors wishing to make a direct application to the Specialist Register on the basis of training, qualifications and experience undertaken anywhere in the world.

-In addition the GMC operates an 'existing specialists' scheme, which enables doctors who are not entered onto the Specialist Register, but who were appointed as consultants in the NHS or in the UK armed forces before 1 January 1997, to apply for entry onto the Specialist Register.
+In addition, the GMC operates an 'existing specialists' scheme, which enables doctors who are not entered onto the Specialist Register, but who were appointed as consultants in the NHS or in the UK armed forces before 1 January 1997, to apply for entry into the Specialist Register.
 Further information can be found on the GMC website.